Digilent/Eclypse-Z7-SW/README.md

 For more information on how our git and project flow is set up, please refer to the [Eclypse Z7 Git Repositories](https://reference.digilentinc.com/reference/programmable-logic/eclypse-z7/git) documentation.

 For technical support or questions, please post on the [Digilent Forum](forum.digilentinc.com).

+## New Vitis workflow

+This functionality can be reproduced from Vitis IDE by launching the terminal from Terminal -> New Terminal which uses the default command line executable from the OS, or simply manually invoke the native terminal.
+If this is the choosen method, then it will be necessary to give absolute path to the `checkout.py` or `checkin.py` file, not relative, or to change current working directory to the wanted sw submodule branch.

+> `vitis -s <path-to-scripts-repo>checkout.py`

+or

+> `vitis -s <path-to-scripts-repo>checkin.py`